Dinduks/ChaoticCard/README.md

 Notes
 -----
-* The installation form has no validation, and it isn't up to date.
+* The installation form has no validation yet, and it isn't up to date.
 Feel free to contribute.

 Installation steps
 ------------------